-(e) Assignment of Related Cases.
+- (e) Assignment of Related Cases.
 Cases which have been judicially determined to be related shall be assigned by the clerk to the judge to whom was assigned the case with the lowest docket number in the series of related cases.
 The clerk shall advise the judge of such assignment of a related case.
-In the interest of judicial economy, the following categories of civil cases shall be deemed to be "related" without further order of the court: (1) all habeas corpus petitions filed by the same petitioner; (2) all pro se civil actions filed by the same individual; and (3) any other subjectmatter category of cases where the chief judge finds that the standard of paragraph (a) is met.
+In the interest of judicial economy, the following categories of civil cases shall be deemed to be "related" without further order of the court: (1) all habeas corpus petitions filed by the same petitioner; (2) all pro se civil actions filed by the same individual; and (3) any other subjectmatter category of cases where the chief judge finds that the standard of paragraph (a) is met. - (f) No Vested Rights.
+As stated in the Introduction to these Division of Business

-No Vested Rights.
-As stated in the Introduction to these Division of Business deemed to vest any rights in litigants or their attorneys and shall be subject to such amendments from time to time as shall be approved by the court.
+Rules, this rule is adopted for the internal management of the case load of the court and shall not be deemed to vest any rights in litigants or their attorneys and shall be subject to such amendments from time to time as shall be approved by the court.
 This rule shall not be deemed to prevent the reassignment of cases at the initiative of and by agreement of the judges involved.